Andrew Shaffer

 Andrew Shaffer (born in Cedar Rapids, Iowa, United States.) is an American author.
 Under the pen name "Fanny Merkin," he authored the Fifty Shades of Grey parody Fifty Shames of Earl Grey.
 His other books include Great Philosophers Who Failed at Love, and Literary Rogues: A Scandalous History of Wayward Authors.
+He also wrote a string of political fiction novels involving United States Presidents, including Hope Never Dies, Hope Rides Again, and Day of the Donald.
 He is the founder and creative director of Order of St. Nick, a greeting card company.
 He resides in Louisville, Kentucky with his wife, novelist Tiffany Reisz.

 Background and career

 Shaffer attended the Iowa Writers' Workshop for a summer semester and studied comedy writing at Chicago's The Second City.
 He reviews books for RT Book Reviews, a magazine devoted largely to romance and erotic literature.
 He is also a columnist for the Huffington Post where he covers news within the publishing industry and reviews new book releases.

 Order of St. Nick

-Order of St. Nick is a greeting card company whose irreverent cards have been featured on The Colbert Report, NPR, and Fox News.
-Shaffer started the company after a fruitless quest to find seasonal cards that expressed secular beliefs to send to atheists during the holidays.
-It was featured on the Colbert Report as 'Un-American.'
-And CBS's The Early Show featured Order of St. Nick's Depressing Times cards as one of the most prominent examples of the 'Great Depression chic' trend in 2009.
+Shaffer started the greeting card company Order of St. Nick after trying to find seasonal cards that expressed secular beliefs to send to atheists during the holidays.
+CBS's The Early Show featured Order of St. Nick's Depressing Times cards as one of the most prominent examples of the 'Great Depression chic' trend in 2009.